lisoffsky/oed/index.md

 -   How did open data contribute to free and fair elections in this particular case?\
 -   How did open data help monitor and analyze elections?\
--   Are financial reports available in OD format in your countries?
+-   Is data on commission members available in OD format in your country?

 #### Case 3 {#case-3}